-Stella Artois is one of the original flagship beer brands in the portfolio of the global giant now known as Anheuser-Busch InBev.
-Although it was overtaken as the company's biggest beer by volumes in 2005, it was generally regarded as InBev's most important product prior to the acquisition of Budweiser and has been the vanguard for expansion into new international markets.
+Stella Artois is one of the original flagship beer brands in the portfolio of the global giant now known as AB InBev.
+Although it was overtaken as the company's biggest beer by volumes in 2005, it was generally regarded as InBev's most important product prior to the acquisition of Budweiser and was the vanguard for expansion into multiple new international markets.
 Nevertheless, the UK remains its most important market by far, although sales have come under pressure in recent years.
-Some of these problems have been resolved since 2010 with a more appealing clutch of variant products, not least a Stella "cidre".
+Some of these problems were resolved with variant products, not least a Stella "cidre", which proved enormously popular for several years.
 Stella's "reassuringly expensive" brand identity was indelibly established in the 1990s by a long-running and multiple award-winning campaign by Lowe London.
 However, Lowe resigned the account in 2008 after part of the business was redirected to rival Mother.

 Account assignments & selected contact information

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links: